Retrofitting Underfloor Heating in Old Buildings

 add_circle

-If the subfloor is smooth, the heating pipes can be fixed to the floor with stud plates.
-This minimises the amount of levelling compound required.
-This saves costs and reduces the reaction time of the underfloor heating.
+If the subfloor is even and smooth, the heating pipes can be fixed close to the floor using studded panels.
+Studded panels simplify the installation of the heating pipe and require less levelling compound.
+This saves costs and reduces the response time of the underfloor heating.
+Studded systems allow you to choose any installation design you like.

 highlight_keyboard_focus

-The existing floor must meet the requirements for full-surface adhesion of the studded plates.
-Unevenness and residual moisture will affect the adhesion of the panels.
+The existing floor must meet the requirements for full-surface bonding of the studded panels.
+Unevenness and residual moisture have a negative effect on the adhesion of the panels.

 question_exchange